 An easy winter fruit dessert that's good for you too.
 For something a bit more indulgent, try serving with creme fraiche or meringues.

-This is a colourful, spicy salad with shedloads of vegetables.
+This is a colourful, spicy Mexican-style salad with loads of vegetables.
 You can use lime juice instead of lemon if you prefer.

 Made this vegetable casserole up myself because all these ingredients needed to be used up in my kitchen.